 This is how our drag and drop app maker works:

-- First, choose a template.
-We have plenty of options for different types of businesses, and each template contains all the features you’ll need.
+- First, choose a layout template.
+We have plenty of options for different types of businesses, and each template contains all the features you’ll need to create an app.

-- Next it’s time to personalize the app.
+- Next, it’s time to personalize the Android app.
 You can adjust the color scheme and add information and images.
 If you already have a Facebook page or website, our API will grab all the essential information and add it to your app automatically.

 - The next stage is to add details to your app.
 If you want to add any features that aren’t included in the template, now is your opportunity.